Fuzss/resourcepackoverrides/README.md

 ## Configuration
 Resource Pack Overrides is configured via a single config file located at `.minecraft/config/resourcepackoverrides.json`.

-**THE FILE DOES NOT GENERATE WHEN ABSENT.
+**THE FILE DOES NOT GENERATE WHEN ABSENT ON OLDER VERSIONS.
 YOU DO HAVE TO CREATE IT MANUALLY.**

 The config can be reloaded in game when on the resource pack selection screen by holding down the `R` key.